starknet-edu/starknetbook/primer/README.md

 4. [Rollups](./rollups/README.md)

 <h2 align="center">Overview</h2>
-This primer is inteded to cover introductory concepts upon which Cairo and StarkNet are built, and also to get you acquainted with the format of this course.
+This primer is intended to cover introductory concepts upon which Cairo and StarkNet are built, and also to get you acquainted with the format of this course.
 Each section will involve drilling down on a high-level concept as it pertains to StarkNet or Cairo until we hit an "atomic" or irreducible concept we can represent in a simple/runnable code example:

 <div align="center">
     <img src="../misc/plat.png">
 </div>

-Code examples will be named by the programming language in which they are implemented, for example Bitcoin block verification in [Golang](https://go.dev/doc/install) (if you can implement these example in other languages we would love a PR):
+Code examples will be named by the programming language in which they are implemented, for example, Bitcoin block verification in [Golang](https://go.dev/doc/install) (if you can implement this example in other languages we would love a PR):
 <div align="center">
     <a href="./bitcoin/block_verification/go">bitcoin/block_verification/go</a>
 </div>

-The topics covered in this primer have been disected in hundreds of ways by thousands of people, so wherever possible I will be linking to those resources.
+The topics covered in this primer have been dissected in hundreds of ways by thousands of people, so wherever possible I will be linking to those resources.

 <div align="center">
     <em>Standing on the shoulders of giants blah blah blah lets get to the good stuff</em>
 </div>

 <h3 align="center"> What are we solving for?</h3>
-The advent of blockchain technology has given the world computational systems with absolute transparency and inclusive accountabiliy.
-In order to obtain these characteristics, blockchain systems have been forced to make large trade offs which impact usability.
+The advent of blockchain technology has given the world computational systems absolute transparency and inclusive accountability.
+In order to obtain these characteristics, blockchain systems have been forced to make large trade-offs which impact usability.
 Vitalik Buterin, summed up this issue in "The Blockchain Trilemma" stating:

 <br>
 <br>